-- be integrated into the development and developers should submit an Affordable Housing Statement with applications. - 4.25 Concerning Specialist Housing, the SPDs make it clear that the Garden Communities should be age and disabled friendly communities.
-Encouraging the development of Bungalows which are designed to 'HAPPI' 2principles. - 4.26 In relation to self-build and custom housebuilding the SPD highlights that any such plots are expected to be developed in accordance with the site wide Design Code. - 4.27 The Masterplan SPD for Thornhills has identified pockets of land that would be appropriate for SME3 construction firms, to be delivered in line with Local Plan policy and the Masterplan SPD and Design Code. - 4.28 Policy IM7 of the Local Plan requires the Garden Communities to provide "appropriate community facilities and services to serve the new development".
+- Affordable Housing should be integrated into the development and developers should submit an Affordable Housing Statement with applications. - 4.44 Concerning Specialist Housing, the SPDs make it clear that the Garden Communities should be age and disabled friendly communities.
+Encouraging the development of Bungalows which are designed to 'HAPPI' principles. - 4.45 In relation to self-build and custom housebuilding the SPD highlights that any such plots are expected to be developed in accordance with the Self and Custom Build Housing SPD and policy HS5 of the Local Plan. - 4.46 The Masterplan SPD for Thornhills has identified pockets of land that would be appropriate for SME construction firms, to be delivered in line with Local Plan policy and the Masterplan SPD and Design Code. - 4.47 Policy IM7 of the Local Plan requires the Garden Communities to provide "appropriate community facilities and services to serve the new development".
 The Masterplan SPDs support this policy objective by identifying areas within both sites for a Local Centre.
-The Local Centre for Woodhouse includes: - Local grocery store - Café - Community hall - Mobility hub - 4.29 The Local Centre for Thornhills includes the following: - Farm shop and café - Community hall - Nursery - Mobility hub - 4.30 In relation to Education provision, both sites will include land allocated for a Primary School. - 4.31 Both Masterplan SPDs set out that each site will provide a network of multi-functional green spaces, including parks, amenity areas, community growing areas, hedgerows and other green links. - 4.32 Each of the sites will deliver levels of open space that are higher than the minimum policy requirements stipulated by Local Plan policy GN1 (Securing Green
+The Local Centre for Woodhouse includes: - Local grocery store - Café - Community hall - Mobility hub - 4.48 The Local Centre for Thornhills includes the following: - Farm shop and café - Community hall - Nursery - Mobility hub - 4.49 In relation to education provision, both sites will include land allocated for a Primary School. - 4.50 Both Masterplan SPDs set out that each site will provide a network of multifunctional green spaces, including parks, amenity areas, community growing areas, hedgerows and other green links. - 4.51 Each of the sites will deliver levels of open space that are higher than the minimum policy requirements stipulated by Local Plan policy GN1 (Securing

-2Housing Our Ageing Population Panel for Innovations HAPPI - Design - Topics - Resources - Housing LIN
+&lt;sup>2Housing Our Ageing Population Panel for Innovations HAPPI - Design - Topics - Resources - Housing LIN

-3 An SME is any organisation that has fewer than 250 employees and a turnover of less than £50 million or a balance sheet total less than £43 million.
+&lt;sup>3 An SME is any organisation that has fewer than 250 employees and a turnover of less than £50 million or a balance sheet total less than £43 million.